Trump says 'Mission Accomplished!' after Syria strikes - Journal du Cameroun

 The targets appeared to steer well clear of any Russian personnel or equipment in Syria, where Moscow launched a military intervention in support of Assad in 2015.

-The Russian military claimed Syrian air defense systems had intercepted 71 Western missiles, though the Pentagon disputed that.
+The Russian military claimed Syrian air defense systems had intercepted 71 Western missiles, though the Pentagon flatly dismissed the claim and said all missiles hit their targets.

 – Rally in Damascus –